Last Updated: April 17, 2016

 1. Capture or record screen without any external app.

-Often we require to take snapshot of the app's screen or even record a video to show some features to colleagues or QA or Client .
-It comes handy very often.
+Often we are required to take snapshots of the app's screen or even record a video to show some features to colleagues QA or Clients.
+It comes in handy very often.

 Step 1: Simply connect your device.
-Open Android Monitor from android studio you'll see as fig.1.
+Open the Android Monitor from Android Studio you'll see as fig.1.

 http://code2concept.blogspot.in/